-Street parties are a great way for us to celebrate, get to know neighbours and meet members of our community.
+Street parties are a great way to celebrate, get to know neighbours and meet members of our community.
+If you're planning a party in your street, here's some information you might need.

 - For residents/neighbours only